OSU-slatelab/ASR-CRaFT/README.md

 Note, however, the following caveats:

-Compilation depends on two external libraries for linking:
+Compilation depends on three external libraries for linking:
 [OpenFST](http://www.openfst.org/twiki/bin/view/FST/WebHome),
 [Quicknet3](http://www1.icsi.berkeley.edu/Speech/qn.html), and
 [cblas](http://www.netlib.org/blas/).
 If these are not installed in